 The City of Lake Forest is located in Orange County approximately 46 miles south of the city of Los Angeles, California.
 Lake Forest is bordered by Irvine, Laguna Hills, and Mission Viejo.
 The city’s website refers to Lake Forest as a place where “Work and Life Come Together Naturally.”
 The master planned community was well developed to incorporate comfortable residential communities, a variety of conveniently located centers for shopping, dining, and entertainment, and business, industrial, and commercial office parks to meet the needs of the business community and to “encourage entrepreneurial activities.”
 There are several major corporations with offices in the city of Lake Forest including Apria Healthcare, Black & Decker, Panasonic Avionics, Del Taco corporate offices, Oakley, and more.
 Oakley and Panasonic are the two top employers in the city, and while it is possible to find work within the city limits, many working residents commute outside of the city.
 Approximately 40% of commuters travel more than 30 minutes to their place of employment.
 The majority of commuters work in nearby Irvine.

-Lake Forest was developed around two man-made lakes and includes a variety of forested open space for families and outdoor enthusiasts to enjoy.
+Lake Forest was developed around two man-made lakes and includes a variety of forested open spaces for families and outdoor enthusiasts to enjoy.
 Whiting Ranch Wilderness Park offers 2,500 acres of wilderness to explore with 23 trails for hiking, biking, and equestrian use.
 One of the highlights of this area is Red Rock Canyon, a unique section of ancient sandstone formations that were formed when the area was still under water.
 For additional outdoor enjoyment, the city also features a total of 30 public parks.
 The two lakes are managed by neighborhood associations with amenities for the surrounding community including tennis and basketball courts, swimming pools, and clubhouses.
 Lake Forest Beach and Tennis Club is in the community at the intersection of Lake Forest Drive and Muirlands Boulevard, and Lake Forest Sun & Sail Club serves the community at Lake Forest Drive and Jeronimo Road.

 The city serves the community with many well equipped centers for shopping, dining, and entertainment.
 The Orchard at Saddleback is one of the largest developments and runs along El Toro Road, where both sides of the street are lined with restaurants and major retailers.
 Foothill Ranch Town Center is another major development and is located along Town Center Drive at Bake Parkway.